 - Who to hire, tree or garden service?

 How much does brush clearing cost?

-Brush clearing cost ranges from $200 – $850 per acre depending on the amount of bushes and overgrown vegetation on land.
-The type of plant on the earth and its size is a significant determinant for a company giving their quotations.
+Brush clearing cost ranges from $200 – $850 per acre depending on the number of bushes and overgrown vegetation on land.
+The type of plant on the earth and its size is a significant determinant for a company giving its quotations.
 Forests and hard plantations are strenuous to cut and require heavy machinery, so they are likely to attract a higher service charge.

 Properties with more grass and the odd bush or woody stem plant will be a lot cheaper than dense undergrowth.

 You can also get higher rates depending on the type of company and the season.

 During the winter season, one can get lower rates and get discounts, thus making it an ideal time to look for a brush-clearing service.

 The cost of brush cutting is dependent on different factors: